Willow Springs to Old Pueblo: Cycling Through Arizona

-“This trail –outside fo the Old Pueblo race– does not get a lot of use.
-I would use Gasline bypass that makes for a much more enjoyable single track ride.
-This mountain bike ride is kind of in the boonies.”
+“This trail –outside of during the Old Pueblo race– does not get a lot of use.
+This mountain bike ride is kind of in the boonies!”

-There is also a couple new trails, Bones and Painter Boy, which break off of Highpoint trail after you pass under the powerlines.
-These are not officially part of the racecourse, but are quite a bit of fun if you’d like to add a couple more miles into your ride.
+There are also a couple of new cycling trails, including Bones and Painter Boy, which break off of Highpoint cycling trail after you pass under the power lines.
+These are not officially part of the racecourse, but are quite a bit of fun if you’d like to add a couple more miles into your bike ride.

 Directions to Willow Springs to Old Pueblo Mountain Bike Trails – Tucson, Arizona

 Head North by bike on Oracle past Oracle Junction to Willow Springs Road, which is about 1.2 mile before the turn to Biosphere II.
 Take a left (which is the only way you can go) on Willow Springs and keep driving for about 6.5 miles until you get to an arch that crosses the road and announces Willow Springs Ranch.

 Just past the arch, the main road curves right and a less-used road breaks off towards the left.
 Turn on this less-used road to find a large parking area.
 Park here, get your bike ready, and cycle on!
 The single-track starts on the right side of the parking area.
 If you look at a map, you will find yourself in the lower-right corner.
 The trail takes you on a clockwise ride up JuneBug Trail.